Internal Complaints Committee - POSH Act and Training

 Scope of Internal Complaints Committee (ICC) Training

 Internal Complaints Committee training is a mandatory requirement for all employees who are required to deal with sexual harassment complaints at the workplace.
-The purpose of Internal Complaints Committee training is to provide information on the process of handling sexual harassment cases, roles and responsibilities of the committee members, and complaint procedures, and also provide them with an understanding of the legal provisions governing sexual harassment at the workplace.
+The purpose of Internal Complaints Committee training is to provide information on the process of handling sexual harassment cases, the roles and responsibilities of the committee members, and complaint procedures, and also to provide them with an understanding of the legal provisions governing sexual harassment at the workplace.

 - The scope of Internal Complaints Committee Training is to provide comprehensive training on the relevant provisions of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act- 2013, Rules, Complaint Mechanism, and Procedure under the Act (POSH Act).

 - The Training aims to provide a clear understanding of the concepts and principles related to the prevention of sexual harassment at the workplace, its redressal mechanism, the role of the Internal Complaints Committee (ICC), its composition and functions, rights and responsibilities of complainants, respondents, and witnesses as well as employers.
 The course also discusses legal procedures involved in handling cases by ICCs including complaints against its own members.

 - The course will also provide an opportunity to discuss various other issues like sexual harassment at the workplace in public transport, the banking sector, etc., working women security measures, women-friendly work environment policies in the private sector, etc., which are important for creating a safe work environment for women workers at all levels